-The fully-corrected distributions are shown in Figs. 3,4,5,6,7,8.
-Since, in an earlier study [6], we verified that the overall rate of $b\overline{b}g$ -event production is consistent with QCD expectations, we normalised the gluon distributions to unit area and we study further the distribution shapes.
-In each case the peak in x_g is a kinematic artefact of the jet-finding algorithm, which ensures that gluon jets are reconstructed with a non-zero energy, and depends on the y_c value.
-The $\cos\theta_g$ distribution is very nearly flat, in contrast to the $1 + \cos^2 \theta$ behaviour for quark jets.
+The fully-corrected distributions are shown in Fig. 3.
+Since, in an earlier study [7], we verified that the overall rate of $b\overline{b}g$ -event production is consistent with QCD expectations, we normalised the gluon distributions to unit area and we study further the distribution shapes.
+The x_g distribution rises, peaks around $x_g \sim 0.15$, and decreases towards zero as $x_g \rightarrow 1$.
+The peak is a kinematic artifact of the jet algorithm, which ensures that gluon jets are reconstructed with a non-zero energy which depends on the y_c value.
+The $\cos\theta_g$ distribution is flat.

 We have considered sources of systematic uncertainty that potentially affect our results.
 These may be divided into uncertainties in modelling the detector and uncertainties in the underlying physics modelling.
-To estimate the first case we systematically varied the track and event selection requirements, as well as the trackfinding efficiency [6, 13], the momentum and dip angle resolution, and the probability of finding a fake vertex in a jet.
+To estimate the first case we systematically varied the track and event selection requirements, as well as the tracking efficiency [7, 13].
 In the second case parameters used in our simulation, relating mainly to the production and decay of charm and bottom hadrons, were varied within their measurement errors [13].
 For each variation the data were recorrected to derive new x_g and $\cos\theta_g$ distributions, and the deviation w.r.t. the standard case was assigned as a systematic uncertainty.
-Although many of these variations affect the overall tagging efficiency, most had little effect on the energy or polar angle dependence, and no variation affects the conclusions below.
+None of the variations affects our conclusions.
 All uncertainties were conservatively assumed to be uncorrelated and were added in quadrature in each bin of x_g and $\cos\theta_g$.
+Since we are considering only the shapes of the distributions, the systematic errors are much smaller than the statistical errors, except in the highest x_g bin.